mock-server/mockserver/README.md

 **Java**

-The org.mockserver.model.HttpResponse class is used to specify the details of each HTTP response with a fluent API:
+To mock a response in Java use the org.mockserver.model.HttpResponse class which specifies the details of each HTTP response with a fluent API:

-    public class HttpResponse extends ModelObject {
+    public class HttpResponse {

         public HttpResponse withStatusCode(Integer responseCode);